MichalKarbownik/falcon-docs/docs/payments/api.md

 The name of this component speaks for itself - it can be used whenever your payment does not require any frontend helpers for the submission.

-One of the examples of such plugin could be [PayPal Express](payments/plugins.md#paypal-express) payment method, when visitor does not have to enter any data on the Checkout page, but he will be redirected to the PayPal log-in page to complete his payment after clicking on "Place an order" button.
+One of the examples of such a plugin could be [PayPal Express](payments/plugins.md#paypal-express) payment method, when visitors do not have to enter any data on the Checkout page, they will be redirected to the PayPal log-in page to complete their payment after clicking on the "Place an order" button.

 > See [here](payments/plugins.md#simple-payment) how to use this payment method